Nov 22, 2024

 In return, AWS field sellers are more likely to support your deals where they have insights.

-An important consideration in opportunity sharing is data governance and accuracy.
-Sharing opportunities in bulk, only to feed your hyperscaler partners unmanaged data can make you appear untrustworthy.
+Data governance and accuracy matter when sharing opportunities.
+Sharing opportunities in bulk, only to feed your hyperscaler partners unmanaged data, can make you appear untrustworthy.
+Ensure strong integrations between your CRM and ACE portal and build workflows to automate and regulate data-sharing.

-Today, 40,000+ listed products and services are competing for customer attention and field seller support through the AWS marketplace.
-Pete advises joining AWS partner programs, specifically the AWS Competency Program.
+Today, 40,000+ listed products and services are competing for customer attention and field seller support through AWS Marketplace.
+Pete advises joining AWS partner programs, specifically the AWS Specialization Program.

 Earning a ‘competency’ and obtaining AWS certifications signal strong hyperscaler endorsement.
-According to Canalys, these are among the top three criteria customers consider when selecting partners.
 Additionally, certifications build trust with AWS field sellers, reinforcing your status as an approved and reliable partner.

 "As an AWS seller if I’m going to introduce you to a customer and you hold a competency, they will have a little more trust in your solution."